 Learn smarter organization strategies and search better with WorldCat Local.
 Jason Cooper and Amanda Melcher lead a discussion on our local discovery system.

 Pinterest, and other digital collections to organize information and image collections for teaching and personal research.

-In this session, Andrew Battista will demonstrate how to organize and consume information via Twitter
+In this session, we demonstrate how to organize and consume information via Twitter

 , a microblogging platform that limits user contributions to 140 characters.
 We will cover the skills of attention management and will explore supplementary Twitter apps and platforms.